jak-ashuraliev/java-projects/README.md

 # java-projects
-Small Java Projects and Assignments for AD Application Developer Program
+Java Projects and Assignments for AD Application Developer Program.